-Object access control lists (ACLs) include private, public read, and public read/write.
-This topic describes how to query the ACL of an object.
+Object access control lists (ACLs) include private, public-read, and public-read-write.
+This topic describes how to obtain the ACL of an object.

 Object ACLs

-The following code provides an example on how to query the ACL of an object named exampleobject.txt in a bucket named examplebucket:
+The following sample code provides an example on how to obtain the ACL of an object named exampleobject.txt in a bucket named examplebucket:

-// Specify the bucket name such as examplebucket and the full path of the object such as exampledir/exampleobject.txt.
-The full path cannot contain the bucket name.
+// Specify the bucket name and the full path of the object.
+Example: examplebucket and exampledir/exampleobject.txt.
+The full path of the object cannot contain the bucket name.

 GetObjectACLRequest request = new GetObjectACLRequest("examplebucket", "exampledir/exampleobject.txt");